Corionis/CorionisServiceManager/docs/msi-vs-exe.md

 # Using the MSI installer versus just the .exe
 The MSI Installer does a few things to make using the Corionis Service Manager easier.
 However it is not required, only the simple .exe is required.
-So which you use depends on how you want to manage it.
+So which you use depends on how you want to manage and maintain it.

 ## The MSI Installer:
  * Installs the software.